 SpaceShipTwo is a rocket powered spaceplane that launches from under the wing of a carrier aircraft.
 It uses a hybrid rocket engine to boost itself up to beyond the edge of space to give paying passengers a few minutes of weightlessness.

 VSS Unity is the second SpaceShipTwo vehicle.
 The previous vehicle, VSS Enterprise, crashed in 2014 in an accident which killed the co-pilot Michael Alsbury.
 The pilot, Peter Siebold, also suffered severe injuries in the accident.
 That flight was from Mojave Air and Space Port, California, before Virgin Galactic moved its operations to New Mexico.
-An investigation found that the crash occurred when the tail section accidentally moved into the tethered position during powered ascent.
+An investigation found that the crash occurred when the tail section accidentally moved into the feathered position during powered ascent.

 SpaceShipTwo and its mothercraft, White Knight Two, were designed and built by The Spaceship Company, formed by Burt Rutan and Sir Richard Branson in 2005.
 Burt Rutan’s pre-existing company, Scaled Composites, previously built and flew SpaceShipOne.

-SpaceShipTwo is designed to fly with two flight crew and six passengers.
+SpaceShipTwo is designed to fly with two flight crew and four passengers.
 It uses its onboard rocket motor for powered ascent following separation from White Knight Two.
 On reaching apogee, it deploys a special feathered tail section in order to gain the proper nose-down attitude prior to reentry.

 SpaceShipTwo originally used a hybrid motor developed by Sierra Nevada Corporation.
 This engine used hydroxyl-terminated polybutadiene (HTPB) as fuel and nitrous oxide (N20) as oxidizer.
 A hybrid engine is one in which the fuel and oxidizer exist in different phases of matter.
 In this case, the fuel is solid, and the oxidizer is stored as liquid and consumed as a gas.